 Evaluation is currently ongoing to determine potential additional acquisitions in regions that are known for their helium production.
-The Company is planning exploration wells with the prospect of capturing new resources and improving the Company’s market position during the year.

 Global helium demand is driven by a number of different industries.
 Primarily, the military, healthcare, nuclear, aviation and electronics.
 A colorless, odorless and non-toxic gas, helium is lighter than air and it has the lowest boiling point of all elements.
-This property makes it essential for a wide variety of tech based applications.
+This property makes it essential for a wide variety of high-tech based applications.

 The U.S. ranks as the largest producer and consumer of helium.
 North America accounts for approximately a third of the world’s helium consumption (2.6 billion cubic feet of helium per year).
-The world’s annual consumption of helium is set at eight billion cubic feet per year.
+The world’s annual consumption of helium is around eight billion cubic feet per year.
 As far as production goes, the U.S. is responsible for 55 percent of the global helium supply.
 Qatar, Algeria and Russia come next.

-The fact that production efforts have been centralized and focused in just a few countries has long been a source of industry concern.
+The fact that production efforts have been centralized and focused in just a few countries has long been a source of concern.
 “The concentration of production among a handful of countries will continue to be the leading driver of uncertainty of helium supply and price volatility.
 We are working to identify, explore and place into production helium assets.
-With the right assets and the necessary funding we are confident we can achieve this objective ,” Frank Jacobs said.
+With the right assets and the necessary funding we are confident we can achieve this objective,” Frank Jacobs said.